 Designers learn to visualize the world of plays through the garments and clothing the actors wear while collaborating with directors, actors, other designers and technicians, and the professional staff and students in the costume shop.
 Students learn from a distinguished faculty of professional designers and artists, both in the classroom and through individual guidance and advising during production work.

 Students receive formal and informal feedback from faculty through portfolio presentations of their work each year.
 The four-year curriculum in many ways simulates a costume designer’s and a costume technician’s professional experience and process.

-In addition to meeting general degree requirements, all undergraduate theatre design/technology majors concentrating in costume technology must complete the following requirements (99 credits).
+In addition to meeting General Education requirements, all undergraduate theatre design/technology majors concentrating in costume technology must complete the following requirements (99 credits).
 ACT 1250 (freshman year) and ACT 2100 may be counted toward the liberal arts requirement (30 credits minimum) for the BFA.

 Freshman Year: 25 credits

 The freshman year requirements are the same for all undergraduate theatre design/technology majors.